 To be broadly effective, good leaders, foresighters and managers need a framework for understanding when and how much developmental thinking is useful in complex systems, and where it becomes dangerous, and when and how much evolutionary thinking is useful, and where it breaks down.
 This chapter, evo devo foresight, offers such a framework.
-To understand change on our local scale, I firmly believe we need to start with a universal view, where things are simplest and clearest, and bridge into the other POGU foresight domains with anything we learn.
+To understand change on our local scale, we must include a universal view, where things are often simplest and clearest, and bridge into the other POGU foresight domains with anything we learn.
 To approach universal foresight itself we need to start with science and systems theory, then move into the more popular and human-centric of the STEEPS domains.
 So let’s dive in.

 When we look at biological change from a planetary perspective, scholars are increasingly able to recognize that selection operates at multiple levels (genes, cells, organisms, groups, ideas, and technologies).
 We are also learning about the previously under-recognized importance of development.
 We are beginning to see that like evolutionary change, development occurs at multiple levels, including the entire universe as a system.

 In biology, we are learning the ways biological development directs evolutionary processes.
-We are learning that the environment of intelligent organisms undergoes developmental change via niche construction, and so both environment and intelligence must be factored into our understanding of selection.
+We are learning that intelligent organisms increasingly modify their environment via niche construction, so both environment and intelligence must be factored into our understanding of selection.
 We are also learning the key role that synergies play in the development of structure and function, as outlined by leading synergy scholars like Peter Corning in Holistic Darwinism (2005).

 Evo-devo biology is a community of several thousand evolutionary and developmental biologists seeking to improve evolutionary theory by improving our models of the way evolutionary and developmental processes interact in living systems to produce biological processes, morphologies, modules, species, and ecosystems.
-Evolution: The Extended Synthesis (2010), provides a particularly good introduction to the ways our understanding of biological change is changing.
-The picture below illustrates that both our 19th century Darwinian model of evolution, with natural selection focused only on the organism, and our 20th century gene-centric view of evolution, popularized in the late 20th century by Stephen Jay Gould and Richard Dawkins, while each great advances for their time, are incomplete accounts of biological change.
+Evolution: The Extended Synthesis (2010), provides a good introduction to the ways our understanding of biological change is changing.
+Both our 19th century Darwinian model of evolution, and our 20th century gene-centric view of evolution, popularized in the late 20th century by Stephen Jay Gould and Richard Dawkins, while each great advances for their time, are dangerously incomplete accounts of biological change.
 Work like Susan Oyama’s developmental systems theory, which ask how development itself constrains evolution, at all systems levels, has to be included in the next synthesis.